Pacific Southwest, Region 9: Superfund

 Data collected during the RI influences the development of cleanup options for the Site.
 The detailed development and analysis of cleanup options is called the Feasibility Study.
 During the Feasibility Study, the advantages and disadvantages of each cleanup method are explored.
 EPA, working in conjunction with ADEQ, will propose a recommended cleanup option for the Site in the Proposed Plan, which is accompanied with a public comment period.
 The Feasibility Study is currently underway.

-EPA is continuing investigations in 2013 and 2014 on and near the mine and smelter, as well as in residential yards.
-These investigations will allow EPA to better understand contamination at the source area, as well as determine whether levels of metals in soils in residential yards are elevated as a result of past mine and smelter activities.
-This will supplement RI activities conducted by EPA in previous years and will help EPA evaluate cleanup options.
+EPA continued investigations in 2013 and 2014 on and near the mine and smelter, as well as in residential yards.
+These investigations have allowed EPA to better understand contamination at the source area, as well as determine whether levels of metals in soils in residential yards are elevated as a result of past mine and smelter activities.
+These investigations supplement RI activities conducted by EPA in previous years and will help EPA evaluate cleanup options.

 Field work on and near the mine and smelter -

-EPA is conducting an extensive field investigation at the mine tailings pile, the Chaparral Gulch, smelter, smelter flood plain, and dam from November 2013 until late spring of 2014.
-This field work will include installing and sampling from hundreds of new borings, thousands of soils and tailings samples, and installing new groundwater monitoring wells.
+EPA conducted an extensive field investigation at the mine tailings pile, the Chaparral Gulch, smelter, smelter flood plain, and dam in 2014.
+This field work included installing and sampling from hundreds of new borings, thousands of soils and tailings samples, and installing new groundwater monitoring wells.

 Field work in residential yards –

 In 2009 and 2010, EPA conducted sampling of soils in almost 200 residential yards near the mine and smelter.
-EPA plans to conduct sampling at a few hundred remaining yards that may have been impacted by the Site from November 2013 until late spring of 2014 in order to complete our investigation of residential yards.
-EPA will reach out to residents to obtain access to these properties for sampling.
+In 2014, EPA conducted sampling at a few hundred remaining yards that may have been impacted by the Site in order to complete our investigation of residential yards.
+EPA has reached out to residents with results from this investigation.

 Potentially Responsible Parties